noblekoshy/Weather_Lookup/README.md

 Version 1.1

 # Random Wiki Microservice
+Download random_wiki_srv.py and random_wiki_service.txt files in your project folder.
+Run the py file locally.

 How to Request Data
 - Write "run" to random_wiki_service.txt file.
 Overwrite any existing text.